k1nd0ne/MacOsSecurity/README.md

 - HTTPSEverywhere : Force websites to use https when possible.
 - Bitwarden : previously mentioned password manager web extension.

-I Also recommand customizing your browser to not save cookies and history and configure it to be in private mode by default.
+I Also recommend customizing your browser to not save cookies and history and configure it to be in private mode by default.

 For more privacy you can also use TOR browser or a VPN solution.